tedelm/PowershellFalcox/README.md

 - [x]  Create "Get-FalcoXConfigLocal" functionality - Working on it!
 - [ ]  Create "Set-FalcoXConfigLocal" functionality - Working on it!
 - [ ]  Create Set-FalcoX functionality - Working on it!
+- [ ]  VTX channel mapping, not verified - Working on it!

 ## Support